The Hiroshima Panels: The 15 Hiroshima Panels

 Short prose-like poems written by the artists to further explain the subject of their visual work also accompany each painting.

 In 1967, the Maruki Gallery for the Hiroshima Panels, was established in Higashi-Matsuyama, Saitama, Japan, as a permanent home for The Hiroshima Panels.
 The fifteenth panel, Nagasaki, is on permanent display at the Nagasaki International Cultural Hall.
 Also available for view at the Maruki Gallery are the Marukis' further collaborative paintings on Auschwitz, the Nanking massacre, the battle of Okinawa, Minamata, and their summary collaborative painting entitled Hell.

 It was for these monumental works, along with their continued peace education efforts that the Marukis received a nomination for the Nobel Peace Prize in 1995.

 The Hiroshima Panels have also been the subject of the 1987 Academy Award nominated documentary Hellfire: A Journey from Hiroshima.

 The Japanese composer Masao Ohki composed in 1953 his 5th Symphony.
 The first six panels that had been painted at the time were turned into six movements.
+British poet James Kirkup's poem Ghosts, Fire, Water, published in the anthology No more Hiroshimas, is based on the first three panels.
+The poem was set to music by New Zealand composer Douglas Mews.